Evert Ploeg

-Evert Ploeg (pronounced Ay-vert Plough; born 1963 in Sydney, New South Wales) is one of Australia's most highly regarded portrait painters, who has won a range of painting prizes, such as the 1999 and 2007 Archibald Prize (Category: People’s Choice) and was awarded the highly coveted ‘Signature Status’ of The Portrait Society of America.
+Evert Ploeg (pronounced Ay-vert Plough; born 1963 in Sydney, New South Wales) is one of Australia's most highly regarded portrait painters, who has won a range of painting prizes, such as the 1999 and 2007 Archibald Prize (Category: People's Choice) and was awarded the highly coveted 'Signature Status' of The Portrait Society of America.

 Personal life

-Born and raised in Sydney in a family of Dutch heritage, Ploeg works from his self-designed studio on the city’s Northern Beaches, which was featured on Nine Network’s ‘Our House’ programme in 2001.
-He lives with his partner, film and television costumier, Ivana Daniele and their two daughters.
+Born and raised in Sydney in a family of Dutch heritage, Ploeg works from his self-designed studio on the city's Northern Beaches, which was featured on Nine Network's 'Our House' programme in 2001.
+He lives with his partner, film and television costumier, Ivana Daniele and their two daughters Aurora and Paloma.

 Style and Artistic Approach

-Working in a tonal realist style (mostly in oil), Ploeg’s pictures bespeak an approach to portraiture that is inspired by documentary methods.
+Working in a tonal realist style (mostly in oil), Ploeg's pictures bespeak an approach to portraiture that is inspired by documentary methods.
 Putting emphasis on visually encoding a personal narrative in any given portrait, he builds connection to his subjects through conversation and extended observation both during their sitting as well as in their engagements outside of the atelier.
 In his early work, he explored alternative textures and surfaces, while today his direct and sculptural approach sees him coming back to and revisiting passages, building up character and emotion through tonal layering.
 Rhythmical application delivers a dynamic sense of movement while maintaining a harmonious and expressive style.
-A dominant feature in Ploeg’s work is thereby the aesthetic rendition of hands, with their shape and posture rounding compositions and giving them their signature look.
-Over the past decade, Ploeg has begun engaging more and more in plein-air painting, affording unique scenarios that lend his current style an ‘Alla Prima’ element.
+A dominant feature in Ploeg's work is thereby the aesthetic rendition of hands, with their shape and posture rounding compositions and giving them their signature look.
+Over the past decade, Ploeg has begun engaging more and more in plein-air painting, affording unique scenarios that lend his current style an 'Alla Prima' element.

 Career

-Ploeg mainly works on a commission basis, with his work having been recognized with numerous (inter)national prizes and awards.
-It is held in many of Australia’s major public and private collections as well as having received sustained international coverage, especially in the USA.
+Ploeg mainly works on a commission basis, with his work having been recognised with numerous (inter)national prizes and awards.
+It is held in many of Australia's major public and private collections as well as having received sustained international coverage, especially in the USA.
 Aside from direct commissions, he has also participated in a plethora of special events, for example engaging in live painting on stage for acclaimed theatre projects, judging in art prize panels or lending his time as well as painting and sculptural skill to charity causes.
 He also guest lectures and conducts workshops and classes across the country.